 Gravitational Theory and Quantum Theory: Implications

 (p.
-01) Implications of Gravitational Theory for Quantum Theory.
-Here we assume that gravity is a generalized gauge theory of the type I have partially developed.
+01) Here we assume that gravity is a generalized gauge theory of the type I have partially developed.

 (p.
 03) So, is the momentum algebroid any of the famous algeboids? … Let’s guess that we are dealing with the structure detailed in Ch.
 6 of deSilva’s notes, Geometric Models of Non-Commutative Algebras.

 (p.
 07) The question is: Should electrodynamics be associated with the classical field, or should it be considered a quantum effect associated with the wave function?

 (p.
 08) We wish to think of dynamics as being based on Lie Algebra considerations, and we first review mechanics on this basis, using Santilli as a fundamental reference.

 (p.
 14) I cannot accept the modern direction.
 One must construct a Generalized Gauge Theory and a corresponding generalization of Quantum Theory to be consistent with groupoids.
 How can we we generalize Quantum Theory to be completely groupoid consistent?